rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 One final thing: [`src/llvm-project`] is a submodule for our fork of LLVM.
-During bootstrapping, LLVM is built and the [`compiler/rustc_llvm`] crate contains rust wrappers around LLVM (which is written in C++), so that the compiler can interface with it.
+During bootstrapping, LLVM is built and the [`compiler/rustc_llvm`] crate contains Rust wrappers around LLVM (which is written in C++), so that the compiler can interface with it.

 Most of this book is about the compiler, so we won't have any further